NVIDIA/tensorrt-laboratory/README.md

 ./build.sh
 ```

-The above commands builds a docker image, maps the current working directory inside the container,
+The above commands build a docker image, map the current working directory inside the container,
-and builds the library inside the container.
-All dependencies are provided by the container, but
+and finally, builds the library inside the container.
+All dependencies are provided by the container,
-the actual source code remains on the host.
-For deplopyment, copy or build the library as part
+but the actual source code remains on the host.
+For deployment, copy or build the library as part
-of the containers filesystem.
+of the container's filesystem.

-Next, compile supplied models using [TensorRT 4](https://developer.nvidia.com/tensorrt):
+Next, compile the supplied [models](models) using [TensorRT 4](https://developer.nvidia.com/tensorrt):

 ```
 cd models
 ./setup.py
 ```

+Modify the setup.py file to choose the models, batch sizes, and precision types you wish to build.
+The default is configured for a Tesla V100.
+Not all GPUs support all types of precision.

 Finally, run the `inference.x` executable on one of the compiled TensorRT engines.